degauss-org/geocoder/README.md

 The program will output a progress bar to the terminal.
 The output will be merged to the original input file and written as a CSV file with `_geocoded` appended to the end of the file name.
 Address fields not used for an address string will be `NA`.

-#### Note on Quality

-More work has to be done in order to use the `score` for quality assurance.
-It would be useful to define some thresholds to assign `NA` rather than a wildly incorrect address.
-This could also be done using the `method` field.

 ## Building TIGER/Line Database